Adaptive Log-Euclidean Metrics for SPD Matrix Learning: Adaptive Log-Euclidean Metrics

-In \cref{sec:thk_lem_lcm}, we have shown how LEM is derived from matrix logarithm $\mlog$.
-Besides, as shown in \citet{arsigny2005fast}, operations in Lie group and linear space on $\spd{n}$ are also induced from $\mlog$.
-Now let us explain further the underlying mechanism. $\mlog: \spd{n} \rightarrow \sym{n}$ is an isomorphism in the category of smooth manifold \cite{loring2011introduction}, a diffeomorphism (a smooth bijection with a smooth inverse).
-The property of bijection offers the possibility of transferring algebraic and analytic structures from $\sym{n}$ into $\spd{n}$.
-The smoothness of $\mlog$ and its inverse suggest that smooth structures can be transferred into $\spd{n}$, like the Lie group and metric.
-More generally, given an arbitrary isomorphism $\phi:\calX \rightarrow \calY$, it suffices to induce various properties from $\calY$ into $\calX$ by $\phi$ as well. \begin{lemma} Supposing $\phi: \calX \rightarrow \calY$ is a bijection with its inverse map denoted as $\phiinv$, we have the following conclusion. \begin{enumerate} \item If $\calY$ is a Hilbert space over the number field $\bbK$, $\calX$ forms a Hilbert space over $\bbK$, with the induced operations
+In \cref{subsec:thk_lem_lcm}, we have shown how LEM is derived from matrix logarithm.
+Besides, as shown in \cite{arsigny2005fast}, operations in Lie group and linear space on $\spd{n}$ are also induced from matrix logarithm.
+Now, let us explain the underlying mechanism in detail.
+A matrix logarithm is a diffeomorphism (a smooth bijection with a smooth inverse).
+The property of bijection offers the possibility of transferring algebraic structures from $\sym{n}$ into $\spd{n}$.
+The smoothness of matrix logarithm and its inverse suggest that smooth structures can be transferred into $\spd{n}$, like the Lie group and Riemannian metric.
+More generally, given an arbitrary diffeomorphism $\phi:\spd{n} \rightarrow \sym{n}$, it suffices to pull various properties from the Euclidean space back to the SPD manifold $\spd{n}$ by $\phi$ as well.
+Besides, the computation of the induced operators in $\spd{n}$ by $\phi$ is usually simple.